Direct Access Scheme Instructor

 DAS Instructor Training

-Prior to taking the Direct Access Scheme Instructor Course, instructors must have passed the two day assessment at Cardington (DVSA Training Academy).
+Prior to taking the Direct Access Scheme Instructor Course, instructors must have passed the DVSA two day CBT assessment.

 Once this has been achieved, instructors can book and attend the DAS assessment.
-They must demonstrate their ability to teach riders on larger motorcycles.
+Trainers must be able to demonstrate their ability to teach riders on larger motorcycles.

 The Three Phases